Kyoko Kirigiri: Creation

-Although artist Rui Komatsuzaki made Kyoko, Kodaka was responsible for most of the elements from Kyoko's appearance.
-Kodaka aimed the design of Kyoko to indicate hints that she is a detective resulting in the inclusion of hints through her clothing, including her black gloves and her black jacket.
+Although artist Rui Komatsuzaki made Kyoko, Kodaka was responsible for most of the elements of Kyoko's appearance.
+Kodaka wanted Kyoko's design to hint at her detective role.
+This desire is most prominent in her black gloves and black jacket.

 Komatsuzaki has claimed that Kyoko was one of the most difficult female characters to create in the first game of the franchise.
-It was decided by the staff that Kyoko would be developed from the idea of a "mysterious girl".
-This originally resulted in her having planned to have a toneless, monotone color scheme.
-The design had to be altered after the game's direction changed to the "Psycho Pop" art style involving a lighter style than the original ideas which were not accepted by the publisher behind the game.
-The color scheme was changed to a pastel purple.
-Her early design prominently featured a school uniform with overalls because Komatsuzaki wanted it to have a rarer design than the other female characters, but this was later changed to a blouse and skirt.
-Komatsusaki had difficulties deciding which hairstyle to choose for Kyoko and was torn between a shorter style or a longer one.
-It was suggested by producer Yoshinori Terasawa that Kyoko could have a symbolic hair cutting scene in the first game, but the idea was ultimately rejected and so Kyoko's hair remained long.
-Because Kyoko is a replacement after Sayaka's death, Komatsuzaki wanted Kyoko's design to closely parallel Sayaka's, and their similar hairstyles in different shades was a deliberate choice.
+At first, the staff decided that Kyoko would be attributed to be a "mysterious girl".
+This originally resulted in her color scheme being toneless and monotone.
+However, the design soon had to be altered after the game's direction changed to the lighter "Psycho Pop" art style.
+Her monotone color scheme was then changed to a pastel purple.
+Her early design prominently featured a school uniform with overalls because Komatsuzaki wanted it to have a rarer design than the other female characters; her uniform was later changed to a blouse and skirt.
+Komatsusaki had difficulties deciding between a shorter or longer hairstyle for Kyoko.
+Producer Yoshinori Terasawa suggested that Kyoko could have a symbolic hair cutting scene in the first game, but the idea was ultimately rejected, and so Kyoko's hair remained long.
+Because Kyoko becomes the main heroine after Sayaka's death, Komatsuzaki wanted Kyoko's design to closely parallel Sayaka's, and their similar hairstyles in different shades was a deliberate choice.